wadoud01/RT_assigment01_s5467288/robot-sim/README.md

 The benifits:
 1) the code does the requirements succussfully.
 2) The main function is short and contains only few lines.
-3) the code is well organized
+3) the code is well organized.

 The disadvatages:
 1) only it brings the nearest box in R.see(), which means if there is other close box not in R.see() it won't be detected.